cortexlabs/cortex/README.md

 ## Simple, flexible, and reproducible deployments

-* Define request handling in Python
+* Implement request handling in Python
 * Customize compute, autoscaling, and networking for each API
 * Package dependencies, code, and configuration for reproducible deployments
-* Test deployments locally before deploying to production
+* Test locally before deploying to production

 <br>